thomscoder/orchestra/README.md

 - Paste the given wss URL from the server in the respective field on the client.

-Once "Server" is clicked the client will establish a web socket to your local server (you can check in the console if there's no error)
+Once "Server" is clicked the client will establish a web socket to your local server

 - Now click share screen and share the generated ID.